Census Door Knocking In Some Areas To End Even Earlier Than Expected

 According to figures the bureau posted Tuesday on its website, the local census office for San Diego still has about a third of its door-knocking work to complete in just over two weeks.

-"This gives me pause as to why the Census Bureau believes it can enumerate the remaining households accurately in less time than it has allowed," says Lowenthal, the census consultant.
+"This gives me pause as to why the Census Bureau believes it can enumerate the remaining households accurately in less time than it has allowed," said Lowenthal, the census consultant.
 "I think it is premature to set an artificial early end date for the operation in San Diego, which could suggest to enumerators that they need to move through their caseloads more quickly than they otherwise would."

-That, Lowenthal warns, increases the risk of collecting inaccurate or incomplete information about uncounted households that may require more convincing to overcome their distrust of the government.
+That, Lowenthal warned, increases the risk of collecting inaccurate or incomplete information about uncounted households that may require more convincing to overcome their distrust of the government.

-"It seems to me that this operation should take more time, not less, than in the previous censuses," Lowenthal adds.
+"It seems to me that this operation should take more time, not less, than in the previous censuses," Lowenthal added.